Ignatius Persico: Vicar Apostolic of Bombay and Agra

 Persico was appointed on 8 March 1854 as coadjutor vicar apostolic for the Apostolic Vicariate of Bombay and Titular Bishop of Gratianopolis by Pius IX.
-Persico was consecrated by Bishop Hartmann on 4 June 1854.
+Persico was consecrated by Hartmann on 4 June 1854.

-In 1855, Persico was appointed visitor of the Apostolic Vicariate of Agra in Agra, British India.
+In 1855, Persico was appointed visitor of the Apostolic Vicariate of Agra in Agra, in British India.
 He was later named vicar apostolic of that district.
-During the Indian Rebellion of 1857 against British occupation forces, Persico was in danger several times, causing his health to deteriorate.
+During the Indian Rebellion of 1857 against British occupation forces, Persico was in danger several times.
+His health deteriorated.
 He wrote an eyewitness account of the events in Agra that was published in 1858.
 Persico returned in 1860 to Italy to recover his health.

 Later positions

 In 1866, the Vatican sent Persico to the United States to perform mission work.
 While there, he participated in the Council of Baltimore.

-On 11 March 1870, Persico was appointed by Pius IX as bishop of the Diocese of Savannah in the Southern United States.
-However, Pius IX accepted his resignationl from this position due to continuing health problems on August 25, 1872.
+On 11 March 1870, Persico was appointed bishop of the Diocese of Savannah in the Southern United States.
+However, Pope Pius IX accepted his resignation from this position due to continuing health problems on 25 August 1872.

 In 1874, Pius IX named Persico as titular bishop of Bolina and sent him to serve in Canada as an apostolic delegate.
 In 1877, he was sent back to India to settle a church schism.

 Bishop of Sora-Cassino-Aquino-Pontecorvo

-On 15 July 1878, Persico was appointed by Pope Leo XIII as coadjutor bishop of the Diocese of Sora-Cassino-Aquino-Pontecorvo in Italy.
-On 26 March 1879, he automatically became bishop of that diocese after the death of Bishop Paolo do Niquesa.
+On 15 July 1878, Persico was appointed by Pope Leo XIII as coadjutor bishop of the Diocese of Sora-Cassino-Aquino-Pontecorvo, in Italy.
+On 26 March 1879, he became bishop of that diocese after the death of Bishop Paolo do Niquesa.
 On 5 March 1887, Persico resigned his post.